LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-say.md

 tags: ["sad"]
 title: "i-say"
 ---
-I say, ending myself, and everybody watches, bumping their head to the rhythm, but, hey dump fucks, I´m softly screaming.
+I say, ending myself, and everybody watches, bumping their head to the rhythm, but, hey dump fucks, I'm softly screaming.

 &nbsp;